Tier 2 is part of the points-based system in the UK and if you fulfill specific criteria you could get a visa to work in the UK.

 The system awards you points in three categories which are: attributes; English language; and maintenance.
-Any organisation offering you a job must be a licensed sponsor (you will score points for this under attributes).
+Any organization offering you a job must be a licensed sponsor (you will score points for this under attributes).

 Tier 2 has four categories and understanding these categories (1 and 2 in particular) is the best starting point for finding sponsorship: